Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: EM follow-up of GW triggers

-Figures \ref{fig6}, \ref{fig7}, \ref{fig8} and \ref{fig9} show the effect of BHNS binary parameters $M_{BH}$, $a_{BH}$ and NS EoS on the EM follow-up rate $\dot{N}_{EM}$ for the early-time and late-time EM emissions from the \emph{anisotropic sub-relativistic} dynamical ejecta, the \emph{anisotropic ultra-relativistic} sGRB jet, the \emph{anisotropic mildly-relativistic} cocoon and the \emph{isotropic sub-relativistic} winds, respectively.
-The Monte Carlo simulation results are shown for 300 BHNS binaries with gaussian $M_{BH} = (7.8\pm1.2)\ M_{\odot}$, $a_{BH} = {\rm Uniform}(0,0.9)$ and APR4/H4 NS EoS.
+We further evaluate the EM follow-up rates $\dot{N}_{EM}$ from the $L_{peak}$ values of different counterparts and for given bolometric sensitivities $S_{th}$.
+Figures \ref{fig6}, \ref{fig9}, \ref{fig7} and \ref{fig8} show the effect of BHNS binary parameters $M_{BH}$, $a_{BH}$ and NS EoS on the EM follow-up rate for the early-time and late-time EM emissions from the \emph{anisotropic sub-relativistic} dynamical ejecta, the \emph{isotropic sub-relativistic} winds, the \emph{anisotropic ultra-relativistic} sGRB jet and the \emph{anisotropic mildly-relativistic} cocoon, respectively.
+The Monte Carlo simulation results are shown for 300 BHNS binaries with gaussian $M_{BH} = (7.8\pm1.2)\ M_{\odot}$, $a_{BH} = {\rm Uniform}(0,0.97)$ and APR4/H4 NS EoS.